adammichaelwilliams/RNTFLiteExample/README.md

 git checkout tags/v1.5.1
 ```

-- Follow the documentation to build [here](https://github.com/tensorflow/tensorflow/blob/v1.5.1/tensorflow/contrib/lite/g3doc/ios.md)
+- Follow the documentation to build [here](https://github.com/tensorflow/tensorflow/blob/v1.5.1/tensorflow/contrib/lite/g3doc/ios.md), skipping the last section titled "Using in your own application"

 ## 5. Link TensorFlow Lite

-- `Open` YourProjectName.xcworkspace instead of YourProjectName.xcodeproj
+- Open RNTFLiteExample.xcworkspace instead of RNTFLiteExample.xcodeproj

-- In your apps `Libraries folder` find `RNTFLite.xcodeproj`, then in "Build Settings" modify `TF_ROOT` to fit your `Tensorflow v1.5.1` path
+- In the Xcode project's "Libraries" folder find `RNTFLite.xcodeproj`, then in "Build Settings" modify `TF_ROOT` to fit your `Tensorflow v1.5.1` path

 - Add the library at `$(TF_ROOT)/tensorflow/contrib/lite/gen/lib/libtensorflow-lite.a` to your linking build stage

 ## 7. Run App

-- Now, you can use `react-native-tflite` in your react-native app

 ```bash
 react-native run-ios